Sermons

 1 March 2020

 On our recent cruise we had a magician to entertain us.
-Before the show he came up to me and asked if I would mind if he called me up on stage.
-Having got to the show over an hour before it started and sitting 3 rows from the front I think he knew that… Read more
+Before the show he came up to me and asked if I would mind if he called me up… Read more

 Year A – Ash Wednesday – His blood be on us